How to Edit the Hosts File on macOS (Mac OS X)

 Reroute Web Addresses

-Then, drag and drop the hosts file from your Desktop back to its original location at /private/etc. If you’ve closed the Finder window pointing to this directory, simply use the Finder > Go > Go to Folder command, discussed above, to reopen it.
+- Then, drag and drop the hosts file from your Desktop back to its original location at /private/etc. If you’ve closed the Finder window pointing to this directory, simply use the Finder > Go > Go to Folder option, discussed above, to reopen it.

 With the modified hosts file now in place, fire up your Web browser to test the changes.